 Response:

-Use of Universal Service Funds to fuel large scale TV White Space deployments in Uganda will accelerate the proliferation of broadband connectivity.
+Use of public funds to fuel large scale TV White Space deployments in Uganda will accelerate the proliferation of broadband connectivity.
 Such a program could be initiated by the Government.
 This model has worked in many other countries including the United States.

 Summary